-With the release of new iPhone devices in addition to older models iPhone4 and iPhone5, we developers are all forced to switch to autolayout instead of using manual frames to update view layout.
+With the release of new iPhone devices in addition to older models iPhone4 and iPhone5, developers are forced to switch to autolayout instead of using manual frames to update our view layouts.

-As we extensively use autolayout, goof ups are very much likely.
-I always miss something or add unnecessary constraint which sometimes crash an app or spit out nasty warnings in the console.
+As we extensively use autolayout, goof-ups are very much likely to happen.
+I always miss something or add unnecessary constraints which sometimes crashes an app or spit out unwanted warnings in the console.

-Today, I will tell you my story of how I debugged constraints in the form of this blog post.
-I will tell you techniques you will need to use to debug potential warnings, as well as how to decode assembly to deal with breaking constraints.
+Today, I will tell you my story of how I debugged breaking constraints in the form of this blog post.
+I will tell you techniques you will need to use to debug warnings, as well as how to decode cryptic console error messages to fix the breaking constraints.

-As you can see above, I have intentionally added a ambiguous constraint
+As you can see above, I have intentionally added an ambiguous constraint

 In order to better debug, I have also added

-accessibilityIdentifier for view and corresponding superview.
-This will help us spot views with breaking constraint easier as follows.
-When I run this app, I get following debug log letting me know about broken constraints.
+accessibilityIdentifier to view and corresponding superview.
+This will help us to easily spot views with breaking constraints.
+When I run this app, I get the following debug log letting me know about broken constraints.

 Note that since we have added

 accessbilityIdentifierto views, they are immediately recognizable in the debugger.
-This is a good trick to apply!
+This is a good trick to apply for getting easier readability

-As suggested by debugger, we will add symbolic breakpoint at
+As suggested by the debugger, we will add a symbolic breakpoint at

 UIViewAlertForUnsatisfiableConstraints.
 This will halt the execution when ambiguous constraints are encountered.